diskoverdata/diskover-docs/source_files/user_advanced_file_action.md

 >🔆 &nbsp;If you want to **list dir** a single directory, you don't have to select it first; you can use the **gear icon** in the results pane by the directory name.

+This image is an example of what could be seen following **list dir** selection:

 ![Image: Directory Live View](images/image_indices_file_action_live_view.png)

 - This will give you a list of the file/directories in the live directory which will be indexed during the next scheduled task.